regisftm/azure-fortinet-fabric-bootcamp/modules/module-11-security-fabric/README.md

 ## Next Steps

-Once you've completed this module and verified Security Fabric connectivity, you're ready to proceed to **Module 12: FortiManager Deployment**.
+Once you've completed this module and verified Security Fabric connectivity, you're ready to proceed to [**Module 12 - FortiManager Deployment: Centralized Security Management and Policy Orchestration**](/modules/module-12-fortimanager/README.md)

 FortiManager will integrate with the Security Fabric to provide enhanced centralized management, policy templates, and automated deployment capabilities.